UKCloud/documentation/articles/other/other-faq-g11.md

 ### What changes have been made to the UKCloud for Microsoft Azure service?

-We can now offer customers management of their Microsoft Public Azure environments.
+We can now offer customers management of their workloads running in Microsoft Public Azure environments.
 Please note, customers must purchase another UKCloud service to take advantage of this service.

 ## End of sale